VOLUNTEER AT A BAVA MEMBER AGENCY

 Service provided for: Individuals across the lifespan including families with young children and seniors

-Volunteer Opportunities: Board members, standing committee members, administrative assistants, program assistants, food volunteers and welcome desk volunteers
+Volunteer Opportunities: Board members, standing committee members, program assistants, and greeters

 Requirements: Volunteer application with three references, criminal reference check, vulnerable sector screen may be required depending on role.
 A specific time commitment will be required for board and committee members and program assistants